Wednesday, October 7, 2015

 Starring: Richard Hatch, Shawn Weatherly, Leif Garrett

-Plot-wise, Party Line is everything you can expect from a late 80s slasher-thriller which is stylized on the outside and cheddar in the inside; it tried to tell a serious story of cops and killers but the over-the-top nature of the premise and the villain themselves made it otherwise.
+Plot-wise, Party Line is everything you can expect from a late 80s slasher-thriller, which is stylized on the outside and cheddar in the inside; it tries to tell a serious story of cops and killers but the over-the-top nature of the premise and the villain themselves make it otherwise.

-In fact if it wasn't for the killer's craziness, the film would have made an rather dull thriller; while I do like the fact how our main leads are two-dimensional cliches of a good cop/bad cop duo and kept a straight partner relationship rather, the killer siblings shared enough focus on the plot as these cops did and whenever they're on screen, the film wastes no time showing how messed up they are.
+In fact, if it wasn't for the killer's craziness, the film would have been a rather dull thriller; while I do like the fact how our main leads are two-dimensional cliches of a good cop/bad cop duo and they kept a straight partner relationship, the killer siblings share enough focus on the plot as these cops did and whenever they're on screen, the film wastes no time showing how messed up they are.

 Thus, in my opinion, Party Line is far from the worse cop-out slasher I've seen and the cheesiness was well worth our attention, at least as a single rental.
 A little dated but still a fun viewing if not taken too seriously, this is one rarity worth checking out and probably forgotten after a day or two.

 1 male had his throat cut with a razor